Last updated May 4, 2022.

 Most supplement manufacturers suggest a daily dose of 1,000 to 1,500 mg.
-(101)

-Tryptophan Side Effects and Interactions
+Tryptophan Side Effects, Interactions, and Warnings

 The most common tryptophan side effects are digestive upset, loss of appetite, headache, and drowsiness.
-(102)

-Tryptophan should not be taken with SSRI antidepressants.
+Tryptophan should NOT be taken with SSRI antidepressants.

-A Natural “Smart Drug”
+10. Vinpocetine: A Natural “Smart Drug”